Last updated on

 What is the highest paying job in Germany?

-The highest paying job in Germany appears to be a medical doctor who in 2022 earned on average 94K euros gross (i.e., median salary).
+The highest paying job in Germany appears to be a medical doctor who in 2023 earned on average nearly 95K euros gross (i.e., median salary).

 Is 55,000 euros a year a good salary in Germany?

-Yes, it is as it is more than the national median salary for 2022, which was 44K euros a year while the national average was 53K euros.
-It is even more than the median salary in Stuttgart (54K euros a year), which was in 2022, according to the latest report by StepStone, the German city with the highest average salaries.
+Yes, it is as it is more than the national median salary for 2023, which was 44K euros a year while the national average was 50K euros.
+It is even more than the median salary in Stuttgart (54.5K euros a year), which was in 2023, according to the latest report by StepStone, the German city with the second highest average salaries (Munich was first with 56K euros per year).

 Is 1,500 euros a month enough in Germany?

-In 2023, 1,500 euros a month happens to be the net salary of a single person having a minimum wage and working full time, that is, 40 hours a week.
-So, it should be enough money for most people to get by.
+In 2024, 1,500 euros a month happens to be 60 euros less than the net salary of a single person having a minimum wage and working full time, that is, 40 hours a week.
+Nonetheless, for a student as well as for an ordinary (frugal) person it should be enough money to get by.

 What is the cost of living in Germany?

-The average cost of living in Germany is estimated at 1,050 euros per month as of Q4 2022.
-This amount of money is needed to cover the most basic monthly expenses but most Germans spend significantly more than 1,050 euros a month.
-Keep in mind that someone who works full time on minimum wage makes a net salary of about 1,500 euros.
+The average cost of living in Germany is estimated at 1,150 euros per month as of Q2 2024 for a student or a frugal person.
+This amount of money is needed to cover the most basic monthly expenses but most Germans spend significantly more than 1,150 euros a month.
+Keep in mind that someone who works full time on minimum wage makes a net salary of about 1,565 euros.

 Which major German city has the lowest cost of living?